Medicaid Planning support in New York

 Planning for future long-term care needs is one of the most important steps you can take.
 At Abraham Mazloumi & Associates, we help New York residents navigate the complex world of Medicaid planning and eligibility.

 The cost of long-term care, whether provided at home or in a nursing facility, has risen to a point where only the wealthy can afford it without assistance.
-For most individuals requiring long-term care, Medicaid becomes the primary means to cover home health aides or nursing home care.
+For many individuals requiring long-term care, Medicaid becomes the primary means to cover home health aides or nursing home care.

 However, qualifying for Medicaid can be complex, and even a small error could result in a denial of coverage.
 Without proper planning and expert guidance, you may find yourself exhausting a significant portion of your savings before qualifying for Medicaid assistance.

-Why Medicaid planning is crucial
+Medicaid planning is important for several reasons

 Medicare’s limited coverage